Iran to download plane black box after missile blamed for crash

 The Ukraine International Airlines flight to Kiev from Tehran crashed on Wednesday, when Iran was on alert for a U.S. military response hours after firing missiles at U.S. targets in Iraq.

-The incident adds to international pressure on Iran, after months of tension with the United States and then tit-for-tat military strikes.
+The incident adds to international pressure on Iran, after months of tension with the United States and tit-for-tat military strikes.
 Washington killed an Iranian general last week in a drone attack in Iraq, prompting Tehran’s missile launches.

-On social media, many Iranians expressed anger that the plane was allowed to take off and voiced worries as images, which could not be independently verified, circulated on Twitter suggesting the crash site had been cleared by bullozers.
+On social media, many Iranians expressed anger that the plane was allowed to take off and voiced worries as images, which could not be independently verified, circulated on Twitter suggesting the crash site had been cleared by bulldozers.

-Iran has not officially commented on the speculation, although some Iranians posted pictures dismissing the idea.
+Iran’s ambassador to Britain denied that debris had been bulldozed from the crash site.

 “We prefer to download the black boxes in Iran.
 But if we see that we can’t do that because the boxes are damaged, then we will seek help,” Ali Abedzadeh, head of Iran’s Civil Aviation Organisation, told a news conference in Tehran.